Update: Bill before Parliament

-From 30 August to 17 November 2017, IP Australia sought public comment on five IP policy matters, four of which form part of IP Australia’s proposed implementation of the Government’s response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report), and one which relates to a trade marks issue.
+From 30 August to 17 November 2017, IP Australia sought public comment on five IP policy matters.
+Four of these form part of IP Australia’s proposed implementation of the Government’s response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report), and one relates to a trade marks issue.
 For ease of access, the papers are available individually at the links below, and as a single document here.
 The consultation period closed on 17 November 2017.